European shares dip; UK vaccine approval limits losses on FTSE 100

 BioNtech’s Frankfurt-listed shares jumped 8.4%, while Germany’s benchmark DAX index fell 0.5% despite data showing a higher-than-expected rebound in retail sales in Europe’s largest economy in October.

 The pan-European STOXX 600 index was down 0.4% with oil stocks leading declines, as crude prices were hit by a surprise build up in oil inventories in the U.S. and as OPEC and its allies left markets in limbo about production in January.
-(Reporting by Susan Mathew in Bengaluru; Editing by Shounak Dasgupta)
+[O/R]

 Our Standards: The Thomson Reuters Trust Principles.